 Any registered voter in California can decide whether to vote at a polling place or vote by mail.
 To learn more, select any of the questions shown below.

-In order to be sent a vote-by-mail ballot, you must be a registered voter.
+County elections officials mail vote-by-mail ballots to all active registered voters.
 If you believe you are already registered, you can verify your registration online with our “My Voter Status” tool.

 Instead of going to the polls on Election Day, you may vote using the vote-by-mail ballot that will be sent to you.

 After you have voted, insert your ballot in the envelope provided, making sure you complete all required information on the envelope.